jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 <!-- 180.
 181. And
 peace be upon the messengers.
-And praise be to Allah, the Lord of the
+And praise be to Enki, the Lord of the
 Worlds. -->